+This waterfall is one of the most amazing trips you can make!
 The most common way of visiting Kaieteur Falls is by far the day trip from Georgetown, by plane.
 After a 45-minute scenic flight from Georgetown over the undisturbed rainforests of Guyana, you land at the Kaieteur Airstrip.
 You are then guided on the trails to view the waterfall from a few beautiful viewpoints, and then you conveniently fly back to Georgetown.

-It is also possible to do a 5-day overland trek to Kaieteur Falls, and return by plane.
+It is also possible to do a 5-day overland trek to Kaieteur Falls and return by plane.
 It is the opportunity to enjoy more time at the waterfall and get to spend the night at the Kaieteur Guesthouse.
 Tour operators usually need a minimum of 3 persons for this tour.

 Here is a page listing reliable tour operators in Guyana, if you want to learn more about these tours.

 If you are feeling more adventurous and independent, you can also reach Kaieteur Falls by yourself from Georgetown, via the town of Mahdia and the Potaro River.
 Sounds cool?
 Have a look at our detailed itinerary from Georgetown to Kaieteur Falls!